Zwl20085/Resume/resume_v3.typ

   - Dissertation Title: "Comparative Study of Control Systems for PM Machine in Electric Vehicles" ]
 == Research Experience
 #h(1em)*My research focuses on the multi-physics design, analysis and control of the high power/torque density electric machine system applied in electric vehicles (EVs)*, including the flat wire PM machines and wound field excited machines.
-Eighteen IEEE Transactions papers have been published and two more are under review.
+Eighteen IEEE Transactions papers have been published and three more are under review.
 In general, my research can be divided into three parts.

 #h(1em)*The first part is the design methods for the high-performance electric machines in EVs*, including the novel n-layer flat wire winding design and performance evaluation, DC winding induced voltage analysis and suppression for the wound excited electric machines and mechanism driven multi-objective optimization methods. *The second part is the advanced cooling system design and analysis for the electric machines in EVs*, both high resolution lumped parameter thermal model and the fluid-solid strong coupled oil cooling system are developed for the EV used electric machines. *The third part is the control and dynamic modeling for the electric machine system in EVs*, in which the control strategy, converter characteristics and the spatial harmonic electric machine model have been applied.